elastic/prodfiler-documentation/getting-started.md

    -e PRODFILER_PROJECT_ID=[YYYY] \
    -e PRODFILER_SECRET_TOKEN=[ZZZZ] \
    -e PRODFILER_COLLECTION_AGENT=dev.prodfiler.com:10000 \
-   optimyze/pf-host-agent:release-beta-1 /root/pf-host-agent -t all
+   optimyze/pf-host-agent:release-beta-1 /root/pf-host-agent
 ```

 Let's unpack this: The first line logs you into the `dockerhub` repository that contains the
 container `optimyze/pf-host-agent:release-beta-1`, and the second line starts this container
 with your project ID and a secret token (that you need to keep secret to ensure that others cannot
-pollute your project with data).
+pollute your project with data) configured as environment variables.
+The container needs to be `privileged` because Prodfiler interacts with the kernel features that are
+typically only available to the `root` user; the volume mounts expose debugging information to the Prodfiler agent.

 ### Manual installation on a single host